sergei-grigorev/llm-rag-play/architecture.md

 - **GeminiClient**:
   - Manages API authentication and requests
+  - Uses a unified configuration with base URL and model parameters
+  - Dynamically constructs API endpoints based on the selected models
   - Provides methods for generating embeddings and text responses

 - **Embedding Generation**: